 The Ministry for the Environment and Natural Resources is constantly working to ensure the public's access to and awareness of environmental matters.
-This is for example done via the Ministry's web site and social media where the Ministry publishes news and information on current environmental affairs and the work that is ongoing in the Ministry and its agencies, as well as providing platform for an open discussion on these issues.
-In addition to this the Ministry hosts regular meetings with the Icelandic Environmental NGOs where information is given about the ongoing work in the Ministry and the NGOs are invited to discuss current matters with the Minister and the Ministry' specialists.
-Furthermore the Ministry as a rule invites a large group of interested parties to participate in its legal work by sending draft bills and draft regulations out to a group of identified stakeholders, including environmental NGOs, as well as publishing them on its web site for consultation.
+This is for example done via the Ministry's website and social media where the Ministry publishes news and information on current environmental affairs and the work that is ongoing in the Ministry and its agencies, as well as providing platform for an open discussion on these issues.
+In addition the Ministry as a rule invites a large group of interested parties to participate in its legal work by sending draft bills and draft regulations out to a group of identified stakeholders, including environmental NGOs, as well as publishing them on its website for consultation.

 The Ministry's agencies also constantly work towards increased access to and awareness of the environmental matters they are responsible for.
-This is both done via the agencies' web sites and via other means such as information meetings, printed material etc. Furthermore the agencies are in many cases obliged according to law to take the initiative to inform the public about certain matters, such as GMOs, air pollution and more.
+This is both done via the agencies' websites and via other means such as information meetings, printed material, social media etc. Furthermore the agencies are in many cases obliged according to law to take the initiative to inform the public about certain matters, such as GMOs, air pollution and more.

-The Ministry hosts a conference on the Environment (Umhverfisping) every other year, in accordance with Act No 44/1999 on Nature Conservation.
+The Ministry hosts an Assembly on the Environment (Umhverfisping) every other year, in accordance with Act No. 60/2013 on Nature Conservation.
 According to the act the Assembly shall discuss environment and nature protection and sustainable development.
 Members of Parliament, representatives of government agencies and municipalities, representatives from the private sector and environmental NGOs shall be invited to the assembly.
 The first assembly was held in 1999 and has been held every other year since.
 The assembly has always been open to the public and is a great opportunity to raise awareness of environmental issues in general as well as the current topics each time.
 It also brings together different stakeholders for a discussion on environmental issues.
-Each assembly has a theme and the last one held in 2013 focused on Sustainable Land Use and Marine and Coastal Planning.
+Each assembly has a theme and the last one held in 2021 focused on climate change, nature conservation and the circular economy.

 The Day of the Environment is celebrated every year on 25 April.
 The day is used to raise awareness of environmental issues for example with a seminar on a specific issue.
-On this day the Minister hands out two prices.
+On this day the Minister hands out two awards.
 One to companies that have been doing well in the environmental field and one to school children who have excelled in a competition on environmental projects.

-The Day of Icelandic Nature is celebrated on 16 September and the Ministry uses the day to reach out and involve as many as possible, including municipalities, schools, Environmental NGOs, other stakeholders and the public in celebrating Icelandic nature and raising awareness of the importance of nature.
+The Day of the Icelandic Nature is celebrated on 16 September and the Ministry uses the day to reach out and involve as many as possible, including municipalities, schools, Environmental NGOs, other stakeholders and the public, in celebrating Icelandic nature and raising awareness of the importance of nature.

 Countryside Rangers/Nature Guides work in National Parks and other protected areas and have the role to educate the visiting public on the natural history of the area, nature conservation and environmental matters in a larger context.
 This is done via information centers, printed material, guided walks, children hours and other interaction with the public.
+Number of employees working for the Environment Agency (full-time) in protected areas and for Vatnajökull National Park were 72 in 2020.
+The amount of man-years regarding rangers/wardens working during the summer month in 2020 were 34.